"Social value means enriched lives and a fairer society for all.

-The Public Services (Social Value) Act 2012 came into effect in January 2013 and requires all public bodies in England and Wales to consider at the pre-procurement stage:
+The Public Services (Social Value) Act 2012 requires all public bodies in England and Wales to consider;

-"how what is proposed to be procured might improve the social, economic and environmental wellbeing of the relevant area."
+- How what is proposed to be procured might improve the social, economic and environmental wellbeing of the relevant area, and

-"how in conducting the process of procurement it might act with a view to securing that improvement."
+- How it might act with a view to securing that improvement.